lake-wg/edhoc/draft-ietf-lake-traces.md

      16
     )

-where the last value is the key length of EDHOC AEAD algorithm.
+where the last value is the key length in bytes for the EDHOC AEAD algorithm.

 ~~~~~~~~